Hindustan Petroleum

-Hindustan Petroleum Corporation Limited (HPCL), commonly referred to as HP, is a subsidiary of Oil and Natural Gas Corporation which is in turn under the ownership of the Ministry of Petroleum and Natural Gas, Government of India.
-It is headquartered in Mumbai.
+Hindustan Petroleum Corporation Limited (HPCL) is an Indian public sector undertaking in petroleum and natural gas industry, headquartered in Mumbai.
+It is a subsidiary of the Oil and Natural Gas Corporation (ONGC), which is owned by the Government of India and under the administration of Ministry of Petroleum and Natural Gas.

 Since 2018, Oil and Natural Gas Corporation has owned majority of its stake.
 It is ranked 367th on the Fortune Global 500 list of the world's biggest corporations as of 2016.
-On 24 October 2019, it became a Maharatna PSU.
+On 24 October 2019, it became a Maharatna (PSU).

 History

-HPCL was incorporated in 1974 after the takeover and merger of erstwhile Esso Standard and Lube India Limited by the Esso (Acquisition of Undertakings in India) Act 1974.
+HPCL was incorporated on 5 July 1952 as Standard Vacuum Refining Company of India Limited.
+In 1974, it changed its name to Caltex Oil Refining India Ltd. after the takeover and merger of erstwhile Esso Standard and Lube India Limited by the Esso (Acquisition of Undertakings in India) Act 1974.
 Caltex Oil Refining (India) Ltd. (CORIL) was taken over by the Government of India in 1976 and merged with HPCL in 1978 by the CORIL-HPCL Amalgamation Order 1978.
 Kosan Gas Company was merged with HPCL in 1979 by the Kosangas Company Acquisition Act 1979.

 In 2003, following a petition by the Centre for Public Interest Litigation (CPIL), the Supreme Court of India restrained the central government from privatizing Hindustan Petroleum and Bharat Petroleum without the approval of Parliament.
 As counsel for the CPIL, Rajinder Sachar and Prashant Bhushan said that the only way to disinvest in the companies would be to repeal or amend the Acts by which they were nationalized in the 1970s.
 As a result, the government would need a majority in both houses to push through any privatization.

-HPCL has been steadily growing over the years.
-The refining capacity increased from 5.5 million metric tonnes (MMT) in 1984–85 to 14.80 million metric tonnes as of March 2013.
-On the financial front, the net income from sales and operations grew from 2,687 crores in 1984–1985 to 2,06,529 crores in the 2012–13 financial year.
-During the 2013–14 financial year, the company's net profit was 1,740 crores.
-During the 2021–22 financial year following the COVID-19 pandemic, HPCL's profit was ₹6,383 crore and its revenue was ₹ 3,72,642 crore (its highest ever, up by 38%).

-Merger and acquisition

 On 19 July 2017, the Government of India announced the acquisition of HPCL by the Oil and Natural Gas Corporation (ONGC).

 On 1 November 2017, the Union Cabinet approved ONGC for acquiring a majority 51.11% stake in HPCL.
-On 30 January 2018, ONGC acquired the entire 51.11% stake, thus gaining majority ownership.
+On 30 January 2018, ONGC acquired 51.11% stake, thus gaining majority ownership.